mgg39/mgg39/README.md

 I am Maria (she/her), a Quantum Informatics PhD student at the University of Edinburgh, with a passion for quantum software.
 My career thus far looks a bit like this:

+- 2019/2024 Bsc Physics at the University of Bath
 - 2021/2022 industrial year-long placement at Cisco's R&D Quantum Networking team.
-- summer 2022 Google Summer of code
+- 2022 Google Summer of code
 - 2023 GitHub campus expert at the University of Bath
 - 2023/2024 IBM Quantum Intern
+- 2024/2028 PhD Quantum Informatics at the University of Edinburgh

 You can find my full on [LinkedIn][1].